View Document

 Compliance

-(21) The Associate Director, Privacy monitors compliance with this policy and reports on complaints and breaches to internal governance bodies and external agencies, as required.
+(21) The Head of Compliance, Privacy and Contract Services monitors compliance with this policy and reports on complaints and breaches to internal governance bodies and external agencies, as required.

 (22) This policy, as well as procedures and resources under this policy, include consideration of compliance requirements from the following legislation: